 Nominations must include the name, current address, and recent CV of the nominee, and a letter of support expressing the nominee's qualifications (nominator is encouraged to solicit and submit additional letters of support).
 A complete nomination package greatly helps the committee in their evaluation of the nominees.

 To qualify, a nominee must not have been a previous recipient of the Spiritus Award and must have an established record of exceptional management, curation, and/or administration of natural history collection(s) of fishes, amphibians, and/or reptiles.
 Accomplishments worthy of consideration should include one or more of the following:

 - An active career in collection management and stewardship;

 - Development of best practices and resources such as institutional and online databases that have significantly advanced the management, curation, and dissemination of data associated with natural history collections;

 - Restoration and/or significant growth of existing collections;

-- Successful advocacy for natural history collections in academia, public outreach, conservation, policy-making and/or funding.
+- Successful advocacy for natural history collections in academia, public outreach, conservation, professional service, policy-making, and/or funding.